What's New in FIRST?

 2008 July 21

 A new catalog has been released that includes all data taken through 2004.
-This catalog covers about 8444 square degrees in the north galactic cap and 611 square degrees in the south galactic cap, for a total of 9055 square degrees containing ~816,000 sources.
+This catalog covers about 8444 square degrees in the north Galactic cap and 611 square degrees in the south Galactic cap, for a total of 9055 square degrees containing ~816,000 sources.
 The new catalog and images are accessible via the FIRST Search Engine and the FIRST Cutout Server.

 This catalog includes a small amount of new data from observations that filled in various small holes in the last release and that replaced some bad fields.
 It also uses combined images from two epochs of observation in the southern Galactic cap equatorial stripe to produce a deeper catalog in that area, with a typical flux density detection threshold of 0.75 mJy.